eliasdorneles/eliasdorneles.github.io/site/blog/the-joy-of-yaml.md

 even more expensive.
 I'll stick to Django or similar here to make my point.)</sup>

-So it's pretty great, and it is one of the reasons why I and many people like Django.
+So it's great, and it is one of the reasons why I and many people like Django.
 It's a web framework for perfectionists with deadlines.
 Even as a solo developer, you get a lot of shit done real fast, with code that doesn't look too bad.
 Awesome!